RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## Installing additional Emulators / Ports
 On RetroPie 4.0, not everything is installed by default.
 The pre-made image ships with libretro emulators with a few standalone emulators such as mame4all, mupen64plus and pifba.
 Ports like quake and doom and other software like ScummVM can be installed later.

-Software can be installed from the RetroPie-Setup script - which is accessible from the RetroPie menu on Emulation Station.
-Once there you can Navigate to "Packages" where you will see various section.
-You can see available packages in each section and which ones are installed.
+Software can be installed from the RetroPie-Setup script - which is accessible from the RetroPie menu on EmulationStation.
+Once there you can navigate to "Packages" where you will see various sections.
+You can see available packages in each section and which packages are installed.
 Stable additional packages are under the "Optional" section, with more unstable packages listed under experimental.
-The packages are ordered by type (emulators / libretro cores / ports), then alphabetically.
-By selecting a package you can choose or install it, or remove it.
-Some packages also have additional configuration.
+The packages are ordered first by type (emulators / libretro cores / ports), then alphabetically.
+By selecting a package you can choose to install it, or remove it.
+Some packages also have additional configurations.

 ## Transferring Roms